sitinursalamah/Fortex5.0-Regression-Models/README.md

-# 🧠 Predictive Models for FORTEX 5.0: AQI & Hazardous Waste Forecasting
+# 🧠 [FORTEX 5.0] Predictive Models for AQI & Hazardous Waste

 This repository contains both the preliminary and final round projects for **FORTEX 5.0**, a national-level data science competition held by HMIF UAI in 2025.
 I was selected as a **Top 6 Finalist** in this competition.